-Divorce brings with it so many changes and so much that it out of your control that it is natural to try to dictate whatever terms you can.
+Divorce brings with it so many changes and so much that is out of your control that it is natural to try to dictate whatever terms you can.
 And using the court system in an attempt to make your ex pay can bring with it a sense of power, especially if you have the financial means to support your strike.
-This is especially acute in cases of an affair where the betrayed is desperately looking for a handhold to stop the sickening sense of free fall.
-But the legal process isn’t in your hands.
+This is especially acute in cases of an affair, where the betrayed is desperately looking for a handhold to stop the sickening sense of free fall.
+But the legal process isn't in your hands.
 The judge can choose to ignore the mountains of evidence.
 And your ex can choose to not follow the orders.

 I found another sort of control in my quest.
-The sheer obsessiveness that I approached the legal process was a distraction from the overwhelming pain and fear that I was experiencing.
-By focusing on the next document or the latest email from the attorney, I didn’t have to look too closely at myself.
+The sheer obsessiveness that I approached the legal process with was a distraction from the overwhelming pain and fear I was experiencing.
+By focusing on the next document or the latest email from the attorney, I didn't have to look too closely at myself.
 But as with the straw man of the legal process, this emotional control was simply a false diversion that only delayed my own progress.

 Pretend for a moment that your ex is made to pay in exactly the terms you hope for.
 What then?
 Do you hurt any less?
 Is the disruption to your life any smaller?
 Has your anger suddenly dissipated?
 Do you now have a deep sense that your ex truly understands what you went through?
 Probably not.
 It's all too easy to place too much value on the consequences, assuming that everything will be okay once the pound of flesh has been extracted.
 And the realization that the payment, no matter how steep, isn't enough can be quite an abrupt letdown.

 I never experienced the emotional anticlimax that follows the dispensation of consequences.
 Instead, I faced the letdown of payments never made and debts never settled.
 It was as though all of my efforts for the previous eight months were simply torn up and thrown away like so much garbage.
-It felt like running a marathon only to be felled by a sprained ankle just shy of the finish line.
-It was over, but it wasn’t finished.
+It felt like running a marathon, only to be felled by a sprained ankle just shy of the finish line.
+It was over, but it wasn't finished.